-It is a commission expectation that an accredited person will investigate and provide valid reasons for the duplicate supported by evidentiary documents such as VEEC assignment forms, geotagged photos and/or phone audit records.
+It is a commission expectation that an accredited person will investigate and be able to provide valid reasons for the duplicate installation supported by evidentiary documents such as VEEC assignment forms, geo-tagged photos and/or phone audit records.

 Failure to provide adequate justification and the requested evidence may result in delays or a refusal to register VEECs.